 Fashion Industry Target Consultation

-The Fashion Industry Target Consultation was a multi-stakeholder project led by Global Fashion Agenda and the UN Environment Programme to identify and converge existing industry aligned ambitions to establish a holistic industry route of travel towards a net-positive fashion industry.
+The Fashion Industry Target Consultation is a multi-stakeholder project led by Global Fashion Agenda and the United Nations Environment Programme to annually measure industry-wide progress against key milestones that the industry must strive to meet to achieve a net-positive fashion industry.

 Led by;